-As recently as 2010, it was a great value on the Disney Dining Plan, and an incredibly difficult reservation to land.
-Changes to the Disney Dining Plan and price increases at Le Cellier have decreased its relative value, and without that value, there’s really no reason to rank it so highly.
+It used to be a great value on the Disney Dining Plan, and an incredibly difficult reservation to land.
+Much of its reputation was predicated upon these facts, and it retains some popularity as a result of that.
+However, changes to the Disney Dining Plan and price increases at Le Cellier have decreased its relative value, and without that value, there’s really no reason to rank it so highly.
 There are at least 10 restaurants at Walt Disney World that are better than Le Cellier–probably more like 15-20, actually.

 This is not to say that Le Cellier is bad.
 It’s still a very good restaurant, and has great options for appetizers (the Canadian Cheddar Cheese Soup is universally loved), entrees, and desserts.
 Beyond that, the bread service is excellent, and Le Cellier is a beer-lover’s paradise with several great options from Unibroue.